 MSY based estimates of stock status were determined for the final model options, including alternative assumptions on growth, alternative values of SRR steepness and recruitment variability, and the alternative weighting of length composition data.
-Stock status was determined for individual models (Table 7), as well as the for all (24) models combined, incorporating uncertainty of each model based on estimated variance-covariance matrix of parameters (Table 8).
+Stock status was determined for individual models (Table 7), as well as the for all (47) models combined, incorporating estimation uncertainty of each model based on estimated variance-covariance matrix of parameters (Table 8).
+The simulation study by Neubauer et al. (2023) showed that the approach that combined estimation and parameter uncertainty in the ensembles can lead the inclusion of the true stock values in the confidence bounds even when the prior of key productivity parameters are biased (such as the grid axis of the steepness parameter).
+Barth and Vincent (2022) highlight that the inclusion of estimation error may lead to different estimates of management quantities and risk across a model grid.

 MSY based reference points were derived based on the average F-at-age matrix in 2018, representing the most recent pattern of exploitation from the fishery.
-For the selected model options, point estimates of MSY ranged from 26, 900 t to 43 914 t (Table 7).
+For the selected model options, point estimates of MSY ranged from 27027 t to 34933 t (Table 7).
 Models with higher steepness generally yielded comparatively higher estimates of MSY.
-Annual catches since the 1990s have been within the range of the estimated MSY (Figure 22).
+Annual catches since the 2000s have generally been within the range of the estimated MSY (Figure 21).

 In general, current stock biomass relative to the MSY based benchmarks are not fundamentally different for the range of model options, although the proximity to the MSY benchmarks is sensitive to the different of assumptions.
 Averaging across the model grid, fishing mortality rates have been increasing since 1990s, and then decreased after the 2000s.
-Fishing mortality rates have remained relatively stable since 2010 and are well below the F{MSY} (Figure 22).
-Biomass was estimated to have declined considerably from the 1990s through to the 2000s and have slightly increased since 2010 (Figure 22).
+Fishing mortality rates have remained relatively stable from 2010 to 2018 and have dropped significantly over the last few years to a level that is well below the $F{MSY}$ (Figure 21).
+Biomass was estimated to have declined considerably from the 1990s through to the 2000s and have slightly increased since 2010 (Figure 21).

-Estimates were combined across from the 24 models to generate the final KOBE stock status plot (Figure 23).
-For individual models, the uncertainty is characterised using the multivariate lognormal Monte-Carlo approach (Walter et al. 2019, Walter & Winker 2019, Winter et al. 2019), based on the maximum likelihood estimates and variance-covariance of F/F{MSY} and SSB/SSB{MSY} .
+Estimates were combined across from the 47 models to generate the final KOBE stock status plot (Figure 22).
+For individual models, the uncertainty is characterised using the multivariate lognormal Monte-Carlo approach (Walter et al. 2019, Walter & Winker 2019, Winter et al. 2019), based on the maximum likelihood estimates and variance-covariance of $F/F{MSY}$ and $SSB/SSB{MSY}$ .
 Thus, estimates of final stock status included both within and across model uncertainty.
-Combined across the model ensemble, SSB{2018} was estimated to be of 1.71 SSB{MSY} (1.20-2.22), and F{2018} was estimated 0.60 F{MSY} (0.41-0.85) (Table 8).
-The probability of the stock being in the green Kobe quadrant in 2018 is estimated to be over 95%.
-The stock is therefore considered not to be overfished and is not subject to overfishing in 2018.
+Combined across the model ensemble, $SSB{2018}$ was estimated to be of 1.39 $SSB{MSY}$ (1.01-1.77), and $F{2021}$ was estimated 0.60 $F{MSY}$ (0.43-0.77) (Table 8).
+The probability of the stock being in the green Kobe quadrant in 2021 is estimated to be over 95%.
+The stock is therefore considered not to be overfished and is not subject to overfishing in 2021.